Honda Civic Wheel Alignment Cost

 You should be ready to pay a little more for a professional laser calibration as you evaluate costs for average wheel alignments.
 Cost for a wheel alignment ranges anywhere from $134 up to $200 for standard factory Civic models.
 Independent tire companies sometimes offer tour promotions, which can lower costs for basic adjustments for the front end.

-For a more precise breakdown of potential repair costs beyond alignment, you can use a Free Auto Repair Cost Estimator to budget for your specific vehicle needs.
+For a more precise breakdown of potential repair costs beyond alignment, you can use our Free Auto Repair Cost Estimator to budget for your specific vehicle needs.

 Service TypeEstimated Price RangeBest Application